 Enhancing the deeper meaning of each selection, illustrations accompany short stories, poems, and song lyrics.
 As examples, see these two screenshots below.
-Just as Len Barry was not your typical Pop icon, neither is his current book.
+Len Barry was not a typical Pop icon.
+His current book is not typical either.

 Growing up in West Philly, Len didn’t understand the negative obsession people had with skin color.
 He loved people.
 Color didn’t matter.
 Yet it seemed the world would not let him simply celebrate all shades.
-This new book runs the gamut from his first deep love of a Black girl and her family’s condemnation of that love when they were teens (“My First Love”) to what it meant to be a father (“I’ll Get Up For Love”) to politics (“Democra-crazy”) to lovers playing false (“Rainbow”), and more slants on more topics such as love, lust, confusion, and even history — every human throughout time knows deep in their DNA.
+This new book runs the gamut from his first deep love of a Black girl and her family’s condemnation of that love when they were teens (“My First Love”) to what it meant to be a father (“I’ll Get Up For Love”) to politics (“Democra-crazy”) to lovers playing false (“Rainbow”), and more takes on topics — such as love, lust, confusion, and even history — every human throughout time knows deep in their DNA.